libwww-perl/libwww-perl/README.md

 Get/set a value indicating whether a progress bar should be displayed on the terminal as requests are processed.
 The default is false.

-## timeout

-    my $secs = $ua->timeout;
-    $ua->timeout( $secs );

-Get/set the timeout value in seconds.
-The default value is 180 seconds, i.e. 3 minutes.

-The requests is aborted if no activity on the connection to the server is observed for `timeout` seconds.
-This means that the time it takes for the complete transaction and the ["request" in LWP::UserAgent](https://metacpan.org/pod/LWP::UserAgent#request) method to actually return might be longer.

 ## ssl\_opts

     my @keys = $ua->ssl_opts;